 But we're not stopping there…

-Green Flash, just like our Green polish, is 9-free, unlike a lot of other gel polishes on the market!
+Green Flash is 12-free, unlike a lot of other gel polishes on the market!

 This means the formula contains no: